QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 WLDN, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.24, -2.37, 0.35, 1.22, 0.52, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [FAIL]

 This methodology looks unfavorably at any company whose earnings growth in the latest 2 quarters has been less than half of the long-term earnings growth rate.
 WLDN fails this criterion, as earnings growth in the 2 most recent quarters (-80.77% for Q6 to Q2 and -27.8% for Q5 to Q1) have slowed substantially to a point less than its long-term growth rate of 7.1%.

 CURRENT PRICE LEVEL: [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 WLDN's pricing data is not available, hence an opinion cannot be rendered at the current time.

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
-WLDN's relative strength of 96 is at an exceptional level, and therefore passes this test.
+WLDN's relative strength of 54 is too low to pass the test.

 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]